Actionlabs-AMS/deltrans-be/README.md

 -   ✅ **Environment-based security configuration**
 -   ✅ **Team collaboration support**

-The BaseCode application is **secure and optimized for development**! 🎉
+The deltrans-be application is **secure and optimized for development**! 🎉

 **Development Security Score: 9/10** - Perfect for development with production-ready security features!